keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

       caption="Traffic routing configuration for carts">}}

 1. Finally, click on *Commit changes*.
+-->
+## Step 4.
+Deploy carts v2 to production

+1. Trigger the CI pipeline for the `carts` service to create a new artefact.

+1. When the artifact is pushed to the docker registry, the configuration of the service is automatically updated and the CD pipeline gets triggered.

+1. Watch keptn deploying the new artefact.
+  * The Jenkins `deploy` pipeline deploys the new artifact to dev.
+  * The Jenkins `test` pipeline runs a basic health check and functional check in dev.
+  * The Jenkins `evaluate` pipeline does a test validation and sends a new artefact event for staging.
+  * The Jenkins `deploy` pipeline deploys the new artifact to staging using a blue/green deployment strategy.
+  * The Jenkins `test` pipeline runs a performance test in staging.
+  * The Jenkins `evaluate` pipeline fails since the quality gate is not passed.
+This automatically switches re-routes traffic to the previous color (blue or green).

 ## Step 5.
+Create carts v3 without slowdown
+In this step, you will change the version number of the carts service to see the effect of traffic routing between two different artefact versions.

+1. In the directory of your `carts` repository:
+    * open the file `version` and change `0.6.1` to `0.6.2`.
+    * open the file `src/main/resources/application.properties` and change `version=v2` to `version=v3`.
+    * and  `delayInMillis=1000` to `delayInMillis=0`.

+1. Save the changes.

+1. Commit your changes; first locally, and then push it to the remote repository.

+    ```console
+    $ git add .
+    $ git commit -m "Increased the service version."
+    $ git push
+    ```

+## Step 4.
 Deploy carts v2 to production

 1. Trigger the CI pipeline for the `carts` service to create a new artefact.

-1. Watch keptn deploying the new artefact.
+1. When the artifact is pushed to the docker registry, the configuration of the service is automatically updated and the CD pipeline gets triggered.

+1. In this case, the quality gate is passed and the service gets deployed in the production namespace.

-1. To verify the configuration change of Istio, open a browser an navigate to: `http://carts.production.EXTERNAL-IP.xip.io/version`
+1. To verify the deployment in production, open a browser an navigate to: `http://carts.production.EXTERNAL-IP.xip.io/version`.
+As a result, you see `Version = v3`.

-1. Refresh the page a couple of times.
-You should notice that about every third hit redirects you to the new version (*v2*).
+1. Besides, you can take verify the deployments on you K8s cluster using the following commands:

+    ```console
+    $ kubectl get deployments -n production
+    NAME             DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    carts-blue       1         1         1            0           1h
+    carts-db-blue    1         1         1            0           1h
+    carts-db-green   1         1         1            0           1h
+    carts-green      1         1         1            0           1h
+    ```

+    ```console
+    $ kubectl describe deployment carts-blue -n production
+    ...
+    Pod Template:
+      Labels:  app=sockshop-selector-carts
+               deployment=carts-blue
+      Containers:
+      carts:
+        Image:      10.11.245.27:5000/sockshopcr/carts:0.6.0-x
+    ```

+    ```console
+    $ kubectl describe deployment carts-green -n production
+    ...
+    Pod Template:
+      Labels:  app=sockshop-selector-carts
+               deployment=carts-blue
+      Containers:
+      carts:
+        Image:      10.11.245.27:5000/sockshopcr/carts:0.6.2-x
+    ```

+    ```console
+    $ kubectl describe virtualService -n production
+    ...
+    Route:
+      Destination:
+        Host:    carts-db.production.svc.cluster.local
+        Subset:  blue
+      Weight:    0
+      Destination:
+        Host:    carts-db.production.svc.cluster.local
+        Subset:  green
+      Weight:    100
+    ```